Nurkambay/powerisstructure/README.md

 # 🧠 Power Is Structure

-> A mathematical framework to analyze organizational power structures and assess their potential for corruption and opacity.
+> A graph-based engine to assess organizational power structures for hidden risks, miscommunication, and potential corruption.

-## 🔍 What Is It?
+> Upload a DOT graph, get a transparency index and structural diagnostics.

+---

+## 📘 Summary

-**Power Is Structure** is an open-source engine that allows you to represent organizations as **graphs of authority and communication**, then evaluate them using **corruption-prone patterns**, **information flow asymmetry**, and **control bottlenecks**.
+**Power Is Structure** is an open-source engine that represents organizations as **graphs of authority and communication**.

-The project introduces a novel concept:
+It analyzes them to detect **corruption-prone patterns**, **information flow asymmetry**, and **control bottlenecks**.

+The core idea is simple:
 > **Corruption is not random — it emerges from structure.**

-By modeling hierarchies as graphs and identifying specific anti-patterns, we can calculate a **Power Transparency Index** — an estimate of how robust or fragile a structure is in terms of abuse risk.
+By modeling hierarchies as graphs and identifying specific anti-patterns, we calculate a **Power Transparency Index**,
+a quantitative estimate of how structurally robust (or fragile) an organization is.

 ---

 ## 🎯 Use Cases

-- 🏛️ Government bodies and ministries
+- 🏛️ Government ministries and civil institutions
-- 🏢 Corporations and large departments
+- 🏢 Corporations and enterprise departments
-- 🧩 NGOs and multi-level organizations
+- 🧩 NGOs and distributed organizations
-- 🧠 Research in governance and transparency
+- 🧠 Research in governance, transparency, and ethics
-- 🧪 Experimental simulations of authority systems
+- 🧪 Experimental simulations and academic analysis

+**Example Outcomes:**
+- 🔍 Discover hidden authority loops before audits
+- 📉 Quantify structural risks to guide reorganization
+- 🛡 Support transparency efforts with measurable metrics

 ---

 ## ⚙️ How It Works

-You provide a graph of your organization (in DOT format), and the engine analyzes it to detect:
+### 1. Input
+Submit a graph in [DOT format](https://graphviz.org/doc/info/lang.html) describing authority and reporting links.

+### 2. Analysis
+The engine parses your graph and detects structural issues:

-- ⚠️ **Opacity Triangles** – chains of command with no alternative feedback paths
+- ⚠️ **Opacity Triangles** – filtered one-way chains of control
-- 🚨 **Control Monopolies** – nodes that receive all input but aren't supervised
+- 🚨 **Control Monopolies** – unsupervised central managers
-- 🕸️ **One-way Subgraphs** – no way for data to flow back up
+- 🕸️ **One-way Subgraphs** – no feedback paths upward
-- 📉 **Information Cascade Weakness** – upper management isolated from reality
+- 📉 **Cascade Weakness** – disconnected top management
+- 🔀 **Responsibility Conflict** – multiple managers with no clear hierarchy

+### 3. Output
+You receive a structured JSON report:

+- ✅ **Transparency Index** (0–100)
+- 🧠 **Information Summary** – key metrics, influencer roles, isolated nodes
+- 🛑 **Detected Issues** – matched patterns and risk assessments

 ---

 ## 🛠 Example

-### Request example
+### Request (DOT)

 ```dot
 digraph structure {